What’s This All About?

 The Native American Rangeland Training Initiative (NARTI) is a partnership between the Society for Range Management, tribal governments, and other tribal organizations to help tribal natural resource staff address challenges that impact the sustainable management of rangelands on tribal lands.
-NARTI is comprised of a series of FREE online courses followed by customized on-the-ground workshops.
-Project objectives will be tailored to community needs, cultural approaches, tribal administrative needs, and local ecological communities, but will also address compliance requirements for federal reporting.
+NARTI is comprised of a series of FREE online courses and field training opportunities.
+Our objectives are tailored to the different tribal community needs, cultural approaches, administrative needs, and local ecological communities, but we also address sticky compliance requirements for federal reporting.
 This program is being funded by the USDA Natural Resources Conservation Service and the US Forest Service.

 The Introductory Rangeland & Soil Ecology course is required for All NARTI participants to ensure everyone is aligned on rangeland ecology and management terms and concepts for future workshops and other short courses.
 The Introductory Rangeland & Soil Ecology course is designed to be taught at the fundamental level so that it provides value to all students with different educational backgrounds above a high school degree.

 Tiers 1-3 are taught through Thinkific by Dr. Diana Doan-Crider (Texas A&M University, Rangeland, Wildlife and Fisheries Management Adjunct Faculty), and Yvette Gibson (Oregon State University, Rangeland Science Faculty) with input from Tribal advisors.
 Special Topics courses will be developed and taught in partnership with experts in various fields with particular focus on Tribal issues.
 These classes have been designed to help students understand rangeland systems and perform rangeland management activities to meet their own community needs, but with consideration for federal agency compliance requirements.